Investing Brokerages & Advisors

 • Margin rates can be higher than Robinhood

-Founded in 2013, Robinhood has a self-declared mission to democratize investing and personal finances.
-Robinhood was one of the early brokerages to pioneer no-commission fee trading on all ETFs and stocks.
-Robinhood makes it easy to open an account and begin trading in a matter of minutes.
+Founded in 2013, Robinhood has a self-declared mission to democratize investing, or make it accessible to more people.
+Robinhood was one of the first brokerages to pioneer no-commission fee trading on all ETFs and stocks, and it makes it easy to open an account and begin trading in a matter of minutes.

 You can use Robinhood to open a brokerage account, a crypto account, or a margin account.
-Robinhood also began offering individual retirement accounts (IRAs).
+Robinhood also offers individual retirement accounts (IRAs), as of 2022.
 You can open a Robinhood Retirement account and even get a 1% match on qualified deposits you make.

 Pros